beuaaa/pywinauto_recorder/README.rst

 ******************

 **WARNING:**
 This recorder is still at a very early stage of development.
+It has been developed with Pyhton 2.7.
+It has not been tested with Pyhton 3.

 Description